Dr. Gary Tanchak, D.C.

 • High amplitude devices: These devices are known for their high amplitude (often 14-16mm long).
 They offer more muscle penetration.
 Their intensity comes from the hard hits rather than the percussions.
 They percuss slower and have a small percussion range.
 They include Theragun devices and Hypervolt 2 Pro.

 • Low amplitude devices: These are more vibrational than percussive.
 Their strength comes from the many percussions per minute.
 They have a wide percussion range but a short amplitude (often less than 10mm).
-They include devices such as Lyric and Ekrin Bantam.
+This include devices such as Ekrin Bantam.
 In the same category, we can also mention medium amplitude devices in this category.
 They are somewhere in between, with 10-13mm amplitude.
 They include Ekrin devices, Hypervolt 1 and Hypervolt 2.

 Stroke Length Comparison of Our Recommended Devices